Theme Editing Basics

 Hi one and all!
 We have written this little tutorial to help those newer RapidWeaver users get to grips with the basics of theme editing.
 It is a question much asked on the RealMac Forum, and holds the answer to many other questions indirectly.
-We were using RapidWeaver 4.3.1 (from now referred to as RW) on MacOS 10.6.2, but this should hold fine for many other versions too.
+We were using RapidWeaver 3.6.7 (from now referred to as RW) on MacOS 10.4.11, but this should hold fine for many other versions too.
+Follow the comments on this in the Forum HERE.
+(We now use RapidWeaver 4 on MacOS 10.5.6, and comments show most differences.)

 For those who like to dive in first and read the detail later, just read this!